github/opensource.guide/_articles/how-to-contribute.md

 **Project actively accepts contributions**

-Start by looking at commit activity on the master branch.
+Look at the commit activity on the master branch.
 On GitHub, you can see this information on a repository's homepage.

 <div class="clearfix mb-2">
   <input type="checkbox" id="cbox2" class="d-block float-left mt-1 mr-2" value="checkbox">